6ZoSo9/VOID-CHAIN/docs/legal/TRADEMARKS.md

-# Trademark Policy

-Protected names/marks: **VOID**, **Obelisk Wallet**, **VoidStones ($VOID)**.

-You MAY:
-- Refer to the project and its software by name for nominative purposes.
-- Link to official repositories and documentation.

-You MAY NOT (without written permission):
+# VOID Trademarks & Branding

+The names and marks “VOID”, “Obelisk Wallet”, and “VoidStones ($VOID)” are proprietary to 6ZoSo9/VOID.
-- Use the marks in product names, company names, domain names, or advertising.
+No rights are granted to use these marks, except for nominative use to accurately reference this project as permitted by law.
+Do not use these marks in product names, company names, domain names, advertising, or promotions without express written permission.
-- Create confusingly similar names or logos.
-- Present forks/derivatives as official VOID/Obelisk software.

-Use of marks must not misrepresent affiliation or endorsement.